axibase/atsd-use-cases/tutorials/weighted-avg/README.md

 * Annually aggregating the Port Authority Cargo data would destroy the granularization that created by monthly collection over the observation period.
 * Using an average baseline calculated over the entire observation period would return results that neglected current trends because four decades worth of data would be regarded equally.

-With ATSD and the [Moving Average](https://axibase.com/products/axibase-time-series-database/visualization/widgets/configuring-the-widgets/aggregators/) setting, data with differing granularization is easily comparable.
+With ATSD and the [Weighted Average](https://github.com/axibase/charts/blob/master/configuration/aggregators.md#aggregators) setting, data with differing granularization is easily comparable.

 ## Data